Episode 4: The Fennel's Journal Story

 Nature Within – 2005

 Of the few possessions I had left, I’d kept the boxes of letters and secret writing.
 I opened them and spent three weeks reading them.
 This helped me to remember who I was and would be again, and understand what’s important to me.
 Themes appeared, around self-belief and self-confidence, freedom, adventure, wild places, natural places, countryside traditions and rural living, outdoor hobbies such as fishing and gardening, and a whole section about truth, honesty, integrity, passion, beliefs and striving to live a balanced life on one’s terms.
 And, above all else, my identity as a writer – the thing that most defines me and inspires me.

 I decided on New Year’s Day 2005 that I would resume my writing, readopt my Fennel identity, and reach out once more to my friends.
 First, though, I needed to rediscover my voice.
-So I began writing a weekly ‘note’ to myself about something I referred to as ‘nature within’ (you can read the notes and see their associated cartoons here).
+So I began writing a weekly ‘note’ to myself about something I referred to as ‘nature within’.
 It helped me to get thinking and moving forward, building momentum – and strength in my writing hand – so that I could share a monthly letter from January 2006 onwards.
 Fennel’s Journal would be reborn, with me speaking as much from the past as the present.